weedmank/RisKy1/design/src/pkg/README.md

 - cpu_struct_pkg.sv

-   Structures that are used throught the design
+   Structures that are used throughout the design

 - functions.sv: